 If the above outdoor heating options aren’t for you, then there are a few other ways in which you could make your decking warmer.

-Blankets can be a great way to heat up your guests on your decking if you’re on a budget.
-Use them to cover yourself to keep you warm, or add them to the furniture to take the chill out of the metal or plastic decking furniture.
+Blankets can be a great way to heat your guests on your decking if you’re on a budget.
+Use them to cover yourself to keep you warm, or add them to the metal or plastic decking furniture to take the chill out of it.

-Blankets come in all shapes and sizes, and picking warm colors like red, oranges, and deep yellows can add to the warming effect.
+Blankets come in all shapes and sizes, and choosing warm colours like red, orange, and deep yellow can add to the warming effect.

 Lights are an excellent option for adding warmth to any indoor or outdoor space.
 Grab yourself some string lights with warm white bulbs to provide a warming glow around your decking area.